jjobes/HtmlDialog/README.md

 HtmlDialog
 ===================

 HtmlDialog is an Android library that simplifies the display of HTML in a DialogFragment.
-It is useful for displaying open source licenses, EULAs, terms of service pages, etc. Tested on Android 4.0+.
+It is useful for displaying Open Source Licenses, EULAs, Terms of Service pages, etc. Tested on Android 4.0+.

 <img src="https://raw.github.com/jjobes/HtmlDialog/master/screenshots/1.png" width="270" style="margin-right:10px;">